clarknelson/craft-guide-templates/en_US/general_markdown/templates/welcome.md

 # Craft CMS

 [CLIENT_NAME]&rsquo;s website was built using the Craft CMS content management system (CMS).
+A content management system is designed to help non-technical people edit information on a website.
 While Craft makes content management easy and intuitive, this guide is here to help get you started and to answer a few questions you may have along the way.

 ---